My Orchid Cymbidium was doing fine until this spring, when it started displaying black spots, which looked suspicious!

 - Otherwise, apply chemical pesticides like Agri-Mycin if the infestation looks worse.

 - You can pour hydrogen peroxide into the infected area.
-Repeat the treatment every 2 to 3 days.
+Repeat the treatment every 2-3 days.

 c.
 Fungal Leaf Spots

 Fungal leaf spot, primarily caused by Phyllosticta capitalensis and Guignardia, is another cause of black spot on Orchid leaves.